jamesma100/jamesma100.github.io/_posts/2024-05-28-false-sharing.md

 Reading from memory would take 200 cycles.

 Notice that in the above example, the shared L2 cache acts like a backstop for the extra traffic we incurred, preventing us from moving further down the memory hierarchy and wasting more cycles.
-If we had _per core_ L2 caches, or if our two cores happened to have _individual_ L2 cache, the false sharing problem would continue to propogate until we find a common storage layer, either L3 or main memory.
+If we had _per core_ L2 caches, or if our two cores happened to be assigned to different L2 caches, the false sharing problem would continue to propogate until we find a common storage layer, either L3 or main memory.

 ### Demo
 Let's see how false sharing can impact your program in practice.